d3rky/pyday2022-bcn/docs/instruction.md

     Done 100000 in 0 second(s)
     ```

-    Well, you see that *Atheris* found nothing insteresting.
+    Well, you see that *Atheris* found nothing interesting.
 And that's true - you don't run the instrumented functions!
 Let's do it!

 1. To run the fuzzed functions with data you have to generate the samples of data.
-Yes, you have a mutated bytes as `data` parameter in `run_fuzzing` function.
-But it is just a bytes.
-And to make fuzzing effectivly you need generate something meaningful to your `do_calc` function.
+Yes, you have mutated bytes as `data` parameter in `run_fuzzing` function.
+But it is just bytes.
+And to make fuzzing effective you need to generate something meaningful to your `do_calc` function.
 Function `do_calc` has a string as an input.
-So let's generate a sample strings from the input mutated bytes.
+So let's generate a sample string from the input mutated bytes.
 To do it *Atheris* provides the special `FuzzedDataProvider` object.
-It has a lot of built-in methods to generate ints, strings, bools from the provided amount of bytes.
+It has a lot of built-in methods to generate ints, strings, and bools from the provided amount of bytes.
 Let's define it inside the `run_fuzzing` function
     ```
     def run_fuzzin(data: bytes):
         dp = atheris.FuzzedDataProvider(data)
         ...
     ```

-1. Now let's generate the unicode string for the input of the `do_calc` function
+1. Now let's generate the Unicode string for the input of the `do_calc` function
     ```
      def run_fuzzin(data: bytes):
         dp = atheris.FuzzedDataProvider(data)
         permission = dp.ConsumeUnicodeNoSurrogates(???)
     ```

 1. `ConsumeUnicodeNoSurrogates` has a string length as an input parameter.
 What length you should provide there?
 Good question...
-Well, let's also make it choosen by *Atheris*
+Well, let's also make it chosen by *Atheris*
     ```
     def run_fuzzin(data: bytes):
         dp = atheris.FuzzedDataProvider(data)